-An important step in performing real options analysis is the application of Monte Carlo simulation.
-By applying Monte Carlo simulation to simultaneously change all critical inputs in a correlated manner within a model, you can identify, quantify, and analyze risk.5 The question then is what next?
+By applying Monte Carlo simulation to simultaneously change all critical inputs in a correlated manner within a model, you can identify, quantify, and analyze risk.3 The question then is what next?
 Simply quantifying risk is useless unless you can manage it, reduce it, control it, hedge it, or mitigate it.
 This is where strategic real options analysis comes in.
 Think of real options as a strategic road map for making decisions.
 Suppose you are driving from point A to point B, and you only have or know one way to get there, a straight route.
 Further suppose that there is a lot of uncertainty as to what traffic conditions are like further down the road, and you risk being stuck in traffic, and there's a 50% chance that will occur.
 Simulation will provide you the 50% figure.
 But so what?
 Knowing that half the time you will get stuck in traffic is valuable information, but the question now is, so what?
 Especially if you have to get to point B no matter what.
 However, if you had several alternate routes to get to point B, you can still drive the straight route but if you hit traffic, you can make a left, right, or U-turn, to get around congestion, mitigating the risk, and getting you to point B faster and safer, that is, you have options.
 So, how much is such a strategic road map or global positioning satellite map worth to you?
-In military situations with high risk, real options can help you create strategies to mitigate these risks.
+In situations with high risk, real options can help you create strategies to mitigate these risks.
 In fact, businesses and the military have been doing real options for hundreds of years without really realizing it.
-For instance, in the military, we call it courses of action or analysis of alternatives- do we take Hill A so that it provides us the option and ability to take Hill B and Valley C, or how should we take Valley C or do we avoid taking Valley C altogether, and so forth.
-A piece that is missing is the more formal structure and subsequent analytics that real options analysis provides.
+For instance, for the military, they call it courses of action or analysis of alternatives-do we take Hill A so that it provides us the option and ability to take Hill B and Valley C, or do we only take Valley C, and so forth.
+The piece that is missing is the structure and analytics which real options provides.
 Using real options analysis, we can quantify and value each strategic pathway, and frame strategies that will hedge or mitigate, and sometimes take advantage of risk.